mgmendoza/DRL-BananaNavigation-test/README.md

 4. Place the file in the DRLND GitHub repository, in the p1_navigation/ folder, and unzip (or decompress) the file.

 ## Instructions
 Follow the instructions in Banana_Collector.ipynb to get started with training your own agent!

-You should be able to watch your agent collect bananas correctly.
+You should be able to watch your agent collect bananas correctly in the last step.